Selling a House With a Lien In San Francisco Bay Area

 Yet, if the owed amount exceeds what you can pay immediately, your only option may be to settle it during the closing process.

-Payoff the Lien in SF Bay Area
+Payoff the Lien in San Francisco Bay Area

 Negotiating with the lender who placed a lien on your house is also possible.
 Depending on what you can agree on, the amount you owe may be reduced, or you’ll be given a new payment plan or some hybrid solutions.